 Not Minor if: It was identified after the system was returned to service; and the component was unable to perform its intended safety function.

-Example d: Inspectors observed that an NCS analysis had been performed using a different set of assumptions than those committed to in the license application.
+Example 2d: Inspectors observed that an NCS analysis had been performed using a different set of assumptions than those committed to in the license application.
 The inspectors determined that the modeled conditions adequately bounded the as-built configuration and were within the validated area of applicability.

 The Violation: Use of technical practices contrary to those committed to in the license.